 \section{Introduction}

-Given a graph $G=(V,E)$, if we parametrize the position of each vertex $v$ in the plane as $v(t)=(x_v(t),y_v(t))$ such that the distance between $v_i(t)$ and $v_j(t)$ is a constant if $v_iv_j\in E$, then this graph is called a moving graph.
-Examples of moving graphs can be found in \cite{moving_graph}, \cite{Dixon}.
+In this section, we introduce the problem background and some related existing work.
+Given a graph, if we parameterize the position of each vertex in the plane so that any distance between adjacent vertices is constant, then this graph is called a moving graph.
+Notice that some moving graphs are induced by rigid motions, hence they do not necessarily ``move'' in the general sense.
+Examples of moving graphs can be found in \cite{moving_graph, Dixon}.
+We also provide more examples of moving graphs in the later sections.

-For a connected moving graph $M$, a realization of an L-model of $M$ consists of vertical sticks and horizontal sticks.
-There is a 1 to 1 correspondence between vertical sticks and the vertex set of $M$; similarly for horizontal sticks and the edge set of $M$.
-There are joint structures at both ends of horizontal sticks so that they can be connected with vertical sticks.
-Figure \ref{foto} shows a realization of an L-model.
+We realize a moving graph in 3D-space with some bars and sticks.
+Horizontal bars realize edges while vertical sticks realize vertices.
+We assign a different height to each horizontal bar.
+Horizontal bars are parallel and located at pairwise distinct heights and hence would not touch each other.
+Vertical sticks connect them, by going through the holes at the ends of horizontal bars.
+We call this kind of linkages L-linkages, or realizations of L-models.
+The concept of L-model is just the mathematical description of such linkages, which we will define precisely later on, in mathematical language.
+Figure \ref{fig:photo} shows an L-linkage.

-One observes collision at the time when a vertex hits an edge.
+One observes a collision of an L-linkage at the time when a vertical stick (corresponds to vertices of the corresponding moving graph of the linkage) hits a horizontal bar (corresponds to edges of the corresponding moving graph of the linkage).